In today’s fast-paced business landscape, the use of Software-as-a-Service (SaaS) applications...

 Portions of the above job description likely sound familiar to enterprise technology leaders or sourcing teams.
 For many organizations, it’s likely that multiple professionals or teams fulfill some or all duties listed above, including CIOs, enterprise technology architects, ITAM professsionals, and vendor management or sourcing teams.

-In its State of SaaS Management benchmarking report, Zylo found that enterprises underestimate the total number of SaaS applications by two to three times on average.
-The average mid- to large-sized enterprise also experienced two to three SaaS application renewals per day.
+In its 2022 SaaS Management Index report, Zylo found that enterprises underestimate the total number of SaaS applications by two to three times on average.
+The average mid- to large-sized enterprise also experienced at least one SaaS application renewal per day.

 When comparing stats like these against the billions that Gartner has projected enterprises will invest in SaaS applications, enterprises should take the opportunity to contain costs and improve the value of their SaaS investments by focusing on SaaS management sooner rather than later.